cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 ### Nav Link

-An extension of the `<Link>` component, [`<NavLink>`](https://reacttraining.com/react-router/web/api/NavLink) provides the ability to add some extract styling to links based on if if they match the current url.
+An extension of the `<Link>` component, [`<NavLink>`](https://reacttraining.com/react-router/web/api/NavLink) provides the ability to add some extract styling to links based on if they match the current url.

 `<NavLink>` have two additional props `activeStyle` and `activeClassName` which define the style or classname that will be added to the link when the current url matches the Link's url.